nimzi/FunctionalProgramming/README.md

   // authentication must have expired expell all her activity
 ```

 We can conclude now that a _type class_ is a mechanism to unify **distinct** types.
 In some sense to add behavior to types post-definition and without modifying their internals.
-Is is a compile-time mechanism that relies on compiler support for parametric polymorphism.
+It is a compile-time mechanism that relies on compiler support for parametric polymorphism.

 - Q: Looks very complicated.
 I could just create a little inheritance hierarchy quickly and be done.
     - We are making distinct datatypes do the same thing without **prematurely** abstracting over them.
 Sometimes the luxury can require extra ceremony.